blackjetrock/z80_shield/README.md

 Only run from one USB socket at a time, i.e. don't plug the PCB USB in if there's a Mega attached (powered or not).

 This is a work in progress, two of the latest V2.0 PCBs have been built and work.
 It's a medium difficulty build, there's some surface mount and the flash chip is a package that isn't the easiest to solder but nothing too impossible.
+There's two tracks to cut and two wires to solder.
+These are the SW0 and SW1 signals.
+The V2.1 PCB schematic shows the correct wiring for these pins.
+The errata file for the V2.0 PCB has the modification details.

+I haven't made any V2_1 PCBs yet

 Let me know about any problems.